-Finally, as we mix audio together, we can have compressors on individual tracks; buses and groups; final mixes and final masters.
-This means that any one track can be processed by several compressors before the final mix.
-This isn’t technically the “serial compression technique” but it’s worth thinking about to understand how much compression goes into a mix.
+Finally, as we mix audio, we can have compressors on individual tracks, buses and groups, final mixes and final masters.
+This means that any single track can be processed by several compressors before the final mix.
+This isn't technically the “serial compression technique,” but it's worth thinking about to understand how much compression goes into a mix.

 For example, if we're mixing a drum bus, we can use a multiband compressor to compress the low-end of the kick drum separately from the shimmer of the cymbals.

 What is audio overload?
-Audio overload happens when the audio signal amplitude exceeds when the audio system can handle (this is 0 dBFS for digital systems and typically +24dBu for professional analog equipment).
+Audio overload happens when the audio signal amplitude exceeds when the audio system can handle (0 dBFS for digital systems and typically +24dBu for professional analog equipment).
 Overload causes distortion due to peak clipping.

 Compression can be used on master buses to help prevent overload.